corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

    ```
    {{% /tab %}}
    {{< /tabs >}}
-4. Retrieve the required SQL for the `vault` database:
+4. Retrieve the SQL for the `vault` database:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell